SeptiawanAjiP/Android-DataTable/README.md

 replace Tag with the latest version.

 ## Usage
 To use this library, just extend the DataTAblectivity class in your activity class.
 Prepare your data and observe the format from the example below.
-There are two vital parameters: 'columns' and 'listData'.
-To begin inputting data, invoke the 'initData' function and input 'columns' and 'listData'.
+There are two vital parameters: columns (array of column) and listData (array of data).
+The number of array columns must match the count of variables in your entities.
 ```bash
 class MainActivity: DataTableActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {